LDMX-Software/ldmx-software.github.io/src/using/config/drop-keep.md

     'keep EcalHits.*',
 ]
 ```
-The above would then have a file with only the Hcal and Ecal hits.
+The above would produce a file with only the Hcal and Ecal hits.
+A warning will be printed
+at startup when an all-matching drop or ignore rule is detected.
-Make sure to thoroughly test run your config with the setting of `p.keep` to make sure that
+Make sure to thoroughly test your config with `p.keep` set to confirm that
 everything you need is in the output file.
 It is very easy to mis-type one of these patterns
 and prevent anything from being written to the output file.
 ~~~